 So he played 38.Rd8.
 Here I made a little mistake; well, first I calculated 38…Rd4 39.Rxd4 Kxd4 40.cxb7 d1=Q?
 41.b8=Q and I couldn’t find the win because the Queen protects g3!
 For example 41…Qf3+ 42.Kg1 Ne2+ 43.Kf1 and I no longer have 43…Nxg3+.
 But this is all a bit silly, as the simple 40…Nc6 would stop the pawn 😊.
 I said to myself that this was frustrating, but that I should look at the other candidate move 38…Nd4.
 Note that it took me a minute to play 38…Nd4, so everything I’m describing still went pretty quickly!
 39.Bxb4 (39.c7 loses in the same way) 39…d1=Q 40.c7 Qf3+ and then you see 41.Kf1 Qh1 mate or 41.Kg1 Ne2+ 42.Kf1 Nxg3+ and it’s mate.
 After 41.Kh3, checkmate is a little different: 41…Qh1+ 42.Kg4 f5+ 43.Kf4 (43.Kg5 Ne6#) 43…Qe4+ 44.Kg5 and Black can choose between three different mates!
 In the game, he played 41.Kh2, and it’s mate too after 41…Qxf2+ 42.Kh3 Qf1+ 43.Kh2 Nf3#.

 After many adventures in this match, including an Armageddon very well mastered by Wesley, I had to bow out.
 Except that, having won the Winner’s bracket, I was entitled to an extra life!
-In the Reset match, I was able to strike again with black in a beautiful Grunfeld.
+In the Reset match, I was able to strike again as black in a beautiful Grunfeld.

 So I had white in the second game, and once again, a draw was enough to win the tournament…